If you are applying for the Full Time course from outside of the UK click apply now

 CASS is the centre for applied social science research at the University and you may find opportunities to collaborate with the academic team – particularly on areas relating to children, young people, and families.

 The Childhood Studies team come from a diverse range of professional and academic backgrounds.
-They are research-active in a variety of childhood-related subjects including children's development, early years practice, inclusive education, special educational needs and disabilities, education for sustainable development, childhood identity and social media, children's literature, and childhood transitions.
-Their expertise in these areas is used to inform modules on the course.
-Members of the team are also involved with external activities such as working with children's charities, local schools, and early years settings.
-Actively engaging with our employer networks in this way supports our emphasis on developing your employability.
+They're research-active in a variety of childhood-related subjects including children's development, early years practice, inclusive education, special educational needs and disabilities, education for sustainable development, childhood identity and social media, children's literature, and childhood transitions.
+Their expertise in these areas is used to inform modules on the childhood studies course.